Is Schema the Future of SEO?

 There are plenty of great reasons for you or your SEO Agency to use schema markup with your content, but the two reasons below are of particular importance and can mean the difference between meeting or exceeding all your goals.

-- Higher SEO Rankings: As we mentioned above, schema will help your website rank higher in the search engines because you’ve now given them a deeper, more in-depth understanding of what your website is all about.
+- Higher SEO Rankings: As we mentioned above, the schema will help your website rank higher in the search engines because you’ve now given them a deeper, more in-depth understanding of what your website is all about.
 That means because you have used schema markup, your site will rank higher than those who are not using it.
 The good news is you can use schema on a wide variety of content.
 It can be used on anything from articles, book reviews, software applications, events, products, local businesses, and just about anything really.

 - A Beacon for Organic Voice Searches: Another reason it’s becoming even more important to use schema.org is due to the increasing use of voice search because it acts as a beacon that points digital assistants to the information in your content.
 This helps the digital assistants provide their users with more accurate answers to the questions they are searching for and you more traffic to your business.